 The founder of Human Rights Watch tells Stephen Hopgood and James Ron that this organisation is globalizing itself; though it has a long way to go, over time it will prove effective.
 But human rights and social justice are not the same thing.
-A contribution to the openGlobalRights debate on Emerging Powers and Human Rights.
+A contribution to the openGlobalRights debates on Emerging Powers and Human Rights and Economic and Social Rights.

 Stephen Hopgood contends that we have outlived the era in which the promotion of universal human rights is meaningful and that "the inherent limitations of the global human rights model championed by organizations like Amnesty International and Human Rights Watch is becoming painfully apparent."